LydiaUwU/Second-Year-Notes/Computer Architecture 1/02 Synthesis VHDL.md

 end module;
 ```

-**Ports:** Define the input and output of the design entitiy.
+**Ports:** Define the input and output of the design entity.
 Ports are signals that enable communication between the design entity and other entities.

 Port signals must declare their type.